EthanSousaProjects/Personal_Server_Setup/README.md

 _11/01/2025_

 For my windows and Linux based systems I will be running full incremental system backups including all data drives.
-I do this incase I ever have an issue with my system drives or systems as a whole.
+I do this in case I ever have an issue with my system drives or systems as a whole.
 This allows me to restore onto all new SSDs or systems (laptops, PCs, VMs) if required.
 These backups will be needed in a worse case scenario like: the loss of a laptop, hardware failure or a broken install of an OS.

 For the backups of Windows and Linux systems I will be using a program called [UrBackup](https://www.urbackup.org/index.html).
 This program can do full system backups of Linux, MAC and Windows systems.
 I will use something else for any MACs which I have described in another section.
 For individual files/ folders I will run [Syncthing](https://syncthing.net/) on all platforms but, you could use UrBackup for this use case as well.
 I will discuss Syncthing in a different section when I set it up on this server.